Nick Hornsby

-Nick Hornsby (born June 21, 1995) is an American basketball player who plays for the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional (LNBP).
+Nicholas Julian Hornsby (born June 21, 1995) is an American basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 He played college basketball for the Sacramento State Hornets.

 Early and personal life

 Hornsby was born in Irvine, California, to Kenneth and Elizabeth Hornsby.
 He is 6' 7" tall (201 cm), and weighs 235 pounds (107 kg).
 He is married to volleyball coach Courtney (nee Dietrich) Hornsby.

 High school career

 Hornsby played basketball as a combo guard and played volleyball for Tustin High School in Tustin, California.
 In basketball, he played for the Tillers.
 As a junior, he averaged 12.0 points, 7.8 rebounds, and 3.2 assists per game, and shot 42.0% from the field, 44.2% from the three-point line, and 80.0% from the free throw line.
 He was named the Empire League’s co-MVP.

 As a senior, Hornsby was named team captain, and averaged 16.7 points, 8.3 rebounds and 2.7 assists per game.
 He was named first team all-state, co-3AAA Division Player of the Year, co-MVP of the Empire League, and first team all-county.
 ESPN named him the 20th-best high school recruit in California, and Scout.com ranked him the sixth-best small forward on the West Coast of the United States.